zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 **Step 4.** Use an already existing user schema for signup.

-In the final TypeORM exercises, we have created Zod schemas for our entity validation.
-Right now, we are using a custom schema for our signup function.
+We are using a custom schema for our signup function.
 That is not a problem in itself, and we do not need to rush to reuse existing validation functions to minimize code repetition.
 However, there is a more pesky problem - we will need to add a login procedure in the future, and if it has its schema, it might get out of sync with the signup schema.
 One possible issue is that the user signs up with `Myemail@domain.com` and then tries to log in with `myemail@domain.com`.
 This would fail as the email is case-sensitive.
 We would then need to update the user's email in the database to lowercase, ensure that the signup procedure saves all emails in lowercase and that the login procedure converts the email to lowercase.
 We could have avoided this issue if we had a single thought-out schema that would be used for both signup and login.

 Use an already existing `userSchema` (or `userInsertSchema`).
-Consider what would happen if you added more properties to the user entity in the future, such as `firstName`, `lastName`.
+Consider what would happen if you added more properties to the user table in the future, such as `first_name`, `last_name`.
 Would your signup schema still work correctly?
-How could you derive a signup schema from the user schema that performs correctly, no matter what additional properties are added to the user entity?
+How could you derive a signup schema from the user schema that performs correctly, no matter what additional properties are added to the user table?

 **Hint.** Look into Zod's `pick` method.